-- Recent transactions approach: where a recent transaction has occurred concerning the company to assess or a comparable peer then a thorough analysis of the transaction is recommended.
-The objective is to assess whether the economics of the transaction are reasonably transposable: has the transaction been somewhat forced by the liquidity issues of the seller?
+transaction has occurred relevant to the company being assessed, then a thorough analysis of the transaction is recommended.
+The objective is to assess whether the economics of the transaction are reasonably transferable to the company that is subject to the valuation: for example, has the transaction been forced by the liquidity issues of the seller?
 Has the transaction been concluded on the basis of a pre-crisis situation, or could it take into account the crisis event?
+Is there any price adjustment or earn-out provision?
+It is obviously less easy to access such detailed information for non-listed company transactions, but information can be found with access to the right databases.

+• Recent transactions approach: where a recent

-Is there any price adjustment or earn-outs provision?
-It is obviously not easy to access such detailed information on OTC transactions and this approach is often abandoned. - Analogical methods (to which multiple approaches belong): these approaches are based on the analysis of a group of selected listed peers.
+• Comparable methods (to which multiple approaches belong): these approaches are based on the analysis of a group of selected listed peers.
 The price fluctuations may be processed through an average approach over a reasonable period of time.
-However, these approaches, in times of crisis and in practice, lead to multiples sometimes very differentiated between comparable companies which makes them difficult to use.
+However, these approaches, in times of crisis and in practice, lead to differentiated multiples between comparable companies which makes them difficult to use.
 We will come back to this issue later in this document.
 Some of these disparities are explained by small operational differences that provide better crisis response or on the contrary, less resilience.
-Sometimes the chosen business model leads to a different response to the crisis10.
+Sometimes the chosen business model leads to a different response to the crisis.10